Sodium thiopental

-Sodium thiopental, also known as Sodium Pentothal (a trademark of Abbott Laboratories), thiopental, thiopentone, or Trapanal (also a trademark), is a rapid-onset short-acting barbiturate general anesthetic.
+Sodium thiopental, also known as thiopentone and sold under the brand name Pentothal, is a rapid-onset short-acting barbiturate general anesthetic.
 It is the thiobarbiturate analog of pentobarbital, and an analog of thiobarbital.
-Sodium thiopental was a core medicine in the World Health Organization's List of Essential Medicines, but was supplanted by propofol.
-Despite this, thiopental is listed as an acceptable alternative to propofol, depending on local availability and cost of these agents.
-It was previously the first of three drugs administered during most lethal injections in the United States, but the US manufacturer Hospira stopped manufacturing the drug in 2011 and the European Union banned the export of the drug for this purpose.
+Sodium thiopental is a therapeutic alternative on the World Health Organization's List of Essential Medicines.
+It was the first of three drugs administered during most lethal injections in the United States until the US division of Hospira objected and stopped manufacturing the drug in 2011, and the European Union banned the export of the drug for this purpose.
 Although thiopental abuse carries a dependency risk, its recreational use is rare.

+Sodium thiopental is well-known in popular culture, especially under the name "sodium pentothal," as a "truth serum," although its efficacy in this role is questioned.